bridgecrew-perf4/terraform-intro-2/presentation.md

 # What are we *not* going to talk about?

-- "scale", "enterprise", "permissions" ...
+- "scale", "enterprise", "best practices" ...
-- Docker, Kubernetes, ...
+- Docker, Kubernetes, other "hot" technologies ...
 - Any more AWS buzzwords than we need ...

-^ We are not going to bother with scale, growth, or anything associated with "enterprise" ^ We are also going to stay away from Docker, Kubernetes or anything super-specific ^ I'm here to show you around a little, so you can follow other tutorials ^ that talk about these topics at greater depth
+^ We are not going to bother with scale, growth, or anything associated with "enterprise" This is *not* the best practice to deploy a website, but a really good small toy to learn.
+We are also going to stay away from Docker, Kubernetes or anything super-specific I'm here to show you around a little, so you can follow other tutorials that talk about these topics at greater depth

 ---